-Global Sport Academy - Hockey (Male & Female)

-Application to program is required via the Global Sport Academy website and additional fees apply.
+Global Sports Academy (George McDougall) Grades 10-11-12 - Hockey (Male and Female) Additional Fee Required - \$5817.50 GST included Application to program is required via the Global Sport Academy website and additional fees apply.

-The Airdrie Hockey Academy program powered by Global Sport Academy Group, allows motivated and passionate young student-athletes an avenue to pursue their academic and athletic goals in a unique and integrated setting.
+The Airdrie Hockey Academy program powered by Global Sport Academy Group allows motivated and passionate young student-athletes an avenue to pursue their academic and athletic goals in a unique and integrated setting.
 The hockey program has a state-of-the-art curriculum delivered by industry leaders in athletics, leadership and academic training modules, all in partnership with Rocky View School Division teaching staff.
-The program also allows students to earn credits toward graduation in grades ten through twelve.
+The program also allows students to earn credits toward graduation in Grades 10 through 12.
 Further information regarding this complementary course offering is available online at www.globalsportacademygroup.com.
 This course will include physical education and complementary course credit.
 Students registering in the Airdrie Hockey Academy do NOT register separately in physical education.
 This is subject to sufficient enrollment.
 Wait list will apply if course is full.